ra-bluebirdgroup/ruby-oo-relationships-practice-auto-shop-exercise-nyc01-seng-ft-042020/README.md

 **CarOwner**

-  - `CarOwner.all` Get a list of all owners
+  x- `CarOwner.all` Get a list of all owners

-  - `CarOwner#cars` Get a list of all the cars that a specific owner has
+  x- `CarOwner#cars` Get a list of all the cars that a specific owner has

-  - `CarOwner#mechanics` Get a list of all the mechanics that a specific owner goes to
+x  - `CarOwner#mechanics` Get a list of all the mechanics that a specific owner goes to

-  - `CarOwner.average_number_of_cars` Get the average amount of cars owned for all owners
+x  - `CarOwner.average_number_of_cars` Get the average amount of cars owned for all owners

 **Car**

-  - `Car.all` Get a list of all cars
+  x - `Car.all` Get a list of all cars

-  - `Car.classifications` Get a list of all car classifications
+  x- `Car.classifications` Get a list of all car classifications

-  - `Car.find_mechanics(classification)` Get a list of mechanics that have an expertise that matches the passed in car classification
+  x- `Car.find_mechanics(classification)` Get a list of mechanics that have an expertise that matches the passed in car classification

 **Mechanic**